 Andrea Hancock, MT-BC

 Andrea Hancock has worked at Creative Identity as a Music Therapist since December 2016.
 Previously she instructed special education music classes for adults and provided home based music therapy services.
 Andrea graduated from William Carey University in Hattiesburg, MS with a Bachelor's in Music Therapy and a minor in psychology and is a Board Certified Music Therapist.
 She works with various medians of music including vocal performance, instrumental performance, percussion, and songwriting.
 Andrea has authored a chapter in the research based book entitled Music Therapy for Multisensory and Body Awareness in Children and Adults with Severe to Profound Disabilities.
-She also currently serves as a regional representative to the California Association for Music Therapy which organizes education efforts and outreach events for our community.
+She also currently serves on the Board of Directors for the California Association for Music Therapy which organizes education efforts and outreach events for our community.